Sohel-Digital/Sohel-Digital/README.md

 # Hi there, I'm Sohel 👋

-Welcome to my GitHub profile!
-I'm **Sohel-Digital**, a passionate developer focused on building impactful projects and learning new technologies every day.
+I'm **Sohel Rana**, a passionate developer focused on building impactful projects and learning new technologies every day.

 ## 🚀 About Me